pixelmatix/smartmatrix-docs/docs/library.md

 drawPixel(0,0, {0xff, 0, 0});
 ```

 Drawing functions update a virtual screen that is not used for refreshing the display until the `swapBuffer()` method is called.
-The `swapBuffer()` method waits until the next full screen refresh, then swaps the temporary drawing buffer with the refresh buffer.
+The `swapBuffer()` method waits until the next full screen refresh, then swaps the drawing buffer with the refresh buffer to display on the new graphics on the screen.
 ```
 matrix.swapBuffer();
 ```